Published on Oct 11, 2021

-While you are busy with your work, your child might feel alone as they are not able to meet their friends or interact with anyone.
+While you are busy with your work, your child might feel alone as they cannot meet their friends or interact with anyone.
 You can help them relieve their stress from work by arranging virtual game nights for your child and their friends.
 You can also arrange family game nights with your family virtually.
-If you are concerned about your kid's safety, you can follow the guide on gaming safety.
-Also, you can use parental control to keep an eye on your child.
+If you are concerned about your kid's safety, you can use parental control to keep an eye on your child.

-A virtual game night is an evening shared with delight and fun playing online games that are hosted virtually or playing virtual board games.
+A virtual game night is an evening shared with delight, and fun playing online games hosted virtually or playing virtual board games.
 These can be board games that you always play with your friends with Virtual makeovers.

-These virtual game nights can be conducted through platforms like zoom, Google meet, messenger, and even Skype.
+These virtual game nights can be conducted through zoom, Google meets, messenger, and even Skype.
 Your children can play games like Bingo, trivia, Pictionary, heads up, and many more games with their friends and family online.

 Playing these virtual games will help them adjust to the new normal.
-They will also be able to relieve their stress and talk to their friends besides meeting them in online classes.
+They will also relieve their stress and talk to their friends besides meeting them in online classes.
 This will also be an opportunity for them to reunite with their grandparents or cousins.

 For their mental well being

 Children often don't share what is happening in their social life.
-With social life increasingly online you need to be responsible and check with them. you need to discuss the social media platforms that they are using and the level of data that they are sharing online.
+With social life increasingly online, you need to be responsible and check with them.
+You need to discuss the social media platforms they are using and the data they are sharing online.

 Therefore you need to have an open mind and interact with your teen.
-You need to establish an open environment for interactions, so they can share the issues that they are facing without any hesitation.
+It would help if you established an open environment for interactions to share the issues they face without any hesitation.

-You need to be involved and check in on their social lives.
+It would help if you were involved and check in on their social lives.
 You need to monitor their social media habits.
-You need to make your kids feel comfortable talking about their friends and other dramas that they are being faced with.
+It would help if you made your kids feel comfortable talking about their friends and other dramas they face.

 Talking to them with an open mind will help them get over challenges and have more frank conversations with you.
-Teens often hesitate to share their problem, if they think that you will judge them.
-Hence you need to keep an open mind and talk to your teens as if they are adults with real problems.
+Teens often hesitate to share their problems if they think that you will judge them.
+Hence you need to keep an open mind and talk to your teens as adults with real problems.